Peninsula Orthopaedic Associates Announces Transition to Epic Electronic Medical Record System

 Published March 06, 2017 by Peninsula Orthopaedic Associates

 Scoliosis is a musculoskeletal disorder characterized by the sideways curvature of the spine.
 The two most common types of scoliosis are degenerative scoliosis and idiopathic scoliosis.
-Degenerative scoliosis is most common in adults and result ...
+Degenerative scoliosis is most common in adults and res... ...

 When to see a doctor for a sports-related injury